Sakura and Snow

 It was a photograph of himself standing next to Hokuto, on the sidewalk outside the veterinary clinic.
 That was the day Hokuto had just gotten her new camera, and she had badgered Subaru into being her photographer--not that it had required much badgering, as Subaru had been more than happy to be behind the camera lens instead of in front of it.
 In this picture, Hokuto was leaning forward, her eyes sparkling with emotion as she addressed the photographer.
 Seishirou, standing behind her and a little to her right, was smiling, but the light had caught his glasses in a gleaming reflection, hiding his eyes.
 It had been spring, and windy: his white lab coat was blowing out to one side, his hair had been whipped around his face, and Hokuto was holding her skirt down firmly with one hand.
 The rip ran exactly down the middle of the picture, between the two of them.

 There had been a whole album of such pictures once, which Hokuto had brought into the clinic to show him.
 Shortly afterward, however, the album had had a little accident.
-When a person was a magician, it was risky to allow one's picture to be taken...such things could be used against one, in a spell.
+When a person was a magician, it was risky to allow one's picture to be taken.
+Such things could be used against one, in a spell.

 He hadn't realized, though, that this one picture had survived.

 Seishirou stared at the photograph.
 There had been a time, years ago, when he had awakened in the night, grasping after the touch of a distant gaze even as it vanished, ghostlike, from his perception.
-He had stayed awake until morning, listening, watching, unfurling strands of magical sensing around himself as he tried to determine who could have been observing him through the elaborate barrier of his wards and protections.
+He had stayed awake until morning, listening, watching, unfurling strands of magical perception around himself as he tried to determine who could have been observing him through the elaborate barrier of his wards.
 In the end, though, he had discovered nothing.
 That fleeting touch had never come again.
-For a while he'd been inordinately cautious--he had covered his tracks even more assiduously than usual, and he'd stepped up his plans to get out of Japan, leaving the country only a few days after the encounter--but when a great deal of time had passed without further incidents, he'd gradually let the event slip from his mind.
+For a while he'd been inordinately cautious--he had covered his tracks even more assiduously than usual, and he'd stepped up his plans to get out of Japan, leaving the country only a few days after the encounter--but when a great deal of time had passed without further incidents, he'd let the event slip from his mind.
 He had come to believe eventually that there had been no meaning behind that touch, that it had merely been some dreamer or restless spirit passing through.

 Had it really been Subaru watching him, though, so many years ago?